phidatahq/phidata/README.md

 agent.print_response("Share a 2 sentence horror story")
 ```

-- Run the agent and monitor the results on `phidata.app`
+Run the agent and monitor the results on [phidata.app/sessions](https://www.phidata.app/sessions)

 ```shell
 # You can also set the environment variable